Canada beats Finland, gets another chance to end world title drought

 “I think today’s game was important in our habit and our details and that’s what we’re going to have to bring tomorrow.”

-Both countries went 1-2 in the preliminary round, but Canada earned the bye to the semifinal with a higher goal differential.
+Canada will have a few more hours of recovery than the U.S. having played the afternoon semifinal, but the U.S. didn’t overtax themselves thumping Germany.

-Finland, which beat Sweden 4-0 in Tuesday’s quarter-final to gain a rematch, lacked the ferocity and sharpness of its preliminary-round victory when it scored first.
+The Finns, who beat Sweden 4-0 in Tuesday’s quarter-final to gain a rematch with Canada, lacked the ferocity and sharpness of their preliminary-round victory.

 The Finns were scoreless on six power-play chances, while Canada went 1-for-4.